alsalafiyyah/alsalafiyyah.github.io/_refutals/quran-translation-by-muhammad-assad.md

 ---
 layout: page
-title: "The Glorious Qur'an translation by Muhammad Asad is fatal error"
+title: "The translation of the Qur’an by Muhammad Asad contains fatal errors and flagrant false beliefs"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah no. 2190"
 hijri: Muharram 8, 1442 AH